brather1ng/RePoE/docs/mods.md

   spawn on items that do
   not have Catarina's "Cannot roll Attack Mods" mod and are rings, but not on any other item.
-  The possible tags can be found in the `Tags.dat` file in the GGPK.
-To get the tags a base item has, you have to export base items yourself or you can use the Wiki API.
+  The possible tags can be found in `tags.json`.
+To get the tags a base item has, see `base_items.json`.
 - `generation_weights`: This is an array with the same structure as `spawn_weights`.
   The weights are percentage multipliers to the spawn weight obtained through `spawn_weights`.
 If `generation_weights` is empty, the spawn weight is not modified.